HackYourFuture-CPH/node.js/week1/readme.md

 - [Homework](homework/readme.md)
 - [Lesson plan](lesson-plan.md)

-## Tests

-Testing is an often used tool in software development to better ensure your code does what you want it to.
-Booting up a server locally and doing manual testing works to some extent, but this is not manageable or scalable as an application grows.

-To help you get accustomed to what testing looks like, each week's homework includes a set of tests to move you along in the exercises.
-This provides structure for you to better understand what you need to complete and to help you be sure that you are correctly completing the tasks.

-If in doubt, from the week's `homework` directory from which you are completing the exercises, run (after running `npm install`):

-`npm test`

-This will give you an idea of the tasks you need to complete.

 ## What is backend?

 In software development, we separate the user experience and utility (the `frontend`) from the code that actually makes it work (the `backend`).
 The real world contains many examples of this division: take for example an [ATM](../images/atm.jpg).
 What you can interact with it (press a button or insert a card), you are dealing with the `user interface`; which is the end result of frontend code.
 However, everything that's needed to make it work like that is found within the device: this is the hardware and software needed to make it work the way it does.